A recently released song by a Thai rap group that criticises Thailand’s military-led government has gone viral and sparked controversy in the country

 Surrounded by a group of people cheering indifferently, various members of 10-strong group Rap Against Dictatorship take it in turns to lay down bars about corruption, greed, oppression and military rule in Thailand.
 The song “Prathet Ku Mee”, which means “Which Is My Country”, was only released in mid-October but has already amassed almost 22m views on Youtube, and around 810,000 “likes”.

 But it isn’t only fans that have picked up on the hit.

-It was circulated by various media outlets that Thai police were considering charging the rap in accordance with the Computer Crime Act group for “putting false information into cyberspace”, the Nation reported.
-However, authorities came out on Tuesday to deny that claim.
+Thai police were considering charging the rap group under the Computer Crime Act for “putting false information into cyberspace”, various local news outlets reported.
+Authorities came out on Tuesday to deny that claim.

 Deputy police chief Srivara Ransibrahmanakul said no one had been called in for questioning and there was not enough evidence yet to charge the rappers.
 He added, though, that he would personally file a charge against the group for accusing him of trying to arrest them.